Subsystem entanglement and separability in quantum reference frames

+Separability plays a central role in addressing this question.
+If there exists a QRF description in which the collection factorizes from the remaining subsystems, then it can be assigned an independent state in that description.
+This by itself doesn't require the systems within the collection to be mutually separable: entanglement internal to the collection is distinct from entanglement between the collection and the other reference frames.
+In fact, we show that a separable description maximizes the entanglement internal to the collection, since changing away from it acts as a random local-unitary channel and cannot increase entanglement.

+Moreover, the absence of a separable description identifies physical situations that go beyond the typical use of QRFs: if no available QRF renders the collection separable from the remaining subsystems, we show that its nonseparability cannot be removed by a change of perspective.
+This marks a genuinely quantum phenomenon specific to the QRF framework.
+As we discuss, the existence of a separable description thus provides a sharp criterion for distinguishing correlations that can be transformed away from those that are irreducible under changes of quantum reference frames.

+In this Letter, we derive the necessary condition underlying this distinction and use it to characterize collections of subsystems that admit separable descriptions relative to a QRF.
+We also relate our results to the conservation of coherence and entanglement under QRF transformations proved in \cite{Cepollaro:2024rss}, and introduce a frame-independent quantifier that detects when no separable description exists.}

-\secl{Quantum Reference Frames} Quantum reference frames are often introduced with a relational motivation, where one wishes to describe a set of $n$ physical systems relative to one of its constituents.
-Following the description of~\cite{ac}, consider a group $G$ and a set of $n$ systems that can be each described in a Hilbert space $\H_i \cong L^2(G)$.
-Within each $L^2(G)$, it is possible to write an orthonormal basis~\cite{f1} labeled by group elements, $\{\ket{g}\}_{g\in G}$, where we define action of left multiplication in the group as a unitary operation: $\ket{g'g} = \hat{U}(g')\ket{g}$.
+\secl{Quantum reference frames} Quantum reference frames are often introduced with a relational motivation, where one wishes to describe a set of $N$ physical systems relative to one of its constituents.
+Following the description of~\cite{ac}, consider a group $G$ and a set of $N$ systems that can each be described in a Hilbert space $\H_i \cong L^2(G)$.
+Within each $L^2(G)$, it is possible to write an orthonormal basis~\cite{f1} labeled by group elements, $\{\ket{g}\}_{g\in G}$, where we define the action of left multiplication in the group as a unitary operation: $\ket{g'g} = \hat{U}(g')\ket{g}$.
 The identity of the group can then be used to label a ``classical reference frame'' (such as the origin in $\mathbb{R}^3$~\cite{GiacominiQRF2019}), and the remaining frame states are obtained by group multiplication.
 We denote by $\dd g$ the left-invariant measure of the group satisfying

 so that $\langle g|g'\rangle = \delta(g^{-1}g')$, where $\delta(g)$ denotes the Dirac delta with respect to the measure $\dd g$ centered at the group origin~\cite{f2}.
-Within these assumptions, each system described by $L^2(G)$ can be thought of as defining a reference frame, and they can all be related by group multiplication.
+Within these assumptions, each system described by $L^2(G)$ can be thought of as defining a reference frame.